What Are the Main Parts of a Foundation?

 Footings

-Footings form the base of most residential foundations.
-They are typically made of poured concrete and are placed below the frost line to avoid shifting during freeze-thaw cycles.
-Their main purpose is to evenly distribute the weight of the house into the soil, preventing uneven settling of the structure.
+Let’s start with the base: footings.
+They are wide strips or pads of poured concrete placed below the frost line to support the foundation walls or slab above.
+Their main role is to distribute the weight of the house evenly into the soil, preventing cracks and uneven settling.

 Foundation Walls

-Foundation walls rise from the footings and support the home above.
-They also enclose basements or crawl spaces.
-These walls can be made of various materials, such as poured concrete, concrete blocks, or stone in older homes.
+Foundation walls rise from the footings and support the structure above.
+They also enclose basements or crawl spaces, creating both stability and usable space.
+These walls are most commonly built from poured concrete, concrete block, or, in older homes, stone or brick.

 Reinforcement (Steel or Mesh)